Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 Linked quotes, service-access patterns, and theory-of-change themes so the team could pull evidence quickly during drafting.

-Used the organised evidence to shape chapter-ready findings, recommendations, and the final UNICEF-ready draft.
+Used the organised evidence to shape chapter-ready findings, recommendations, and draft report support.

-Interview or note to coded record to chapter-ready finding to draft report and recommendation
+Interview or note to coded record to chapter-ready finding to recommendation and draft report support

 How it worked